Early Edwardian Pennies

 Apart from replacing Roman numerals with Arabic ones, the present article uses the Fox terminology, in which the coins are divided into groups and types.
 Today, numismatists often treat these terms as being synonymous with ‘classes’ and ‘sub-classes’, but it is worth noting that the Foxes chose their words carefully.
 In many cases, the groups do not constitute a class in the true sense of the word, as the coins within them lack “a common characteristic, attribute, quality, or property”.
 It should be recognised, therefore, that the illustrations used at 'group level' cannot always be truly representative of all the types within the group.
 In some cases it will be necessary to view all the constituent types in order to confirm an identification.

 Many of the images used to illustrate this article are from records on the UK Detector Finds database (UKDFD).
 I am grateful to recorders for making them available in this way, and also to other detectorists and collectors who have independently granted permission to use their images.
+Some coin types are illustrated by a single image; others may be illustrated by two or more examples from a sliding gallery.
+In the latter case, navigation arrows will appear when the mouse-pointer is hovered over the image that is initially displayed.
 All images can be clicked to provide an enlarged view.

 The poor state of the circulating currency in the early years of the reign of Edward I is clear from contemporary accounts and the attention it received from the King’s Council.
 A significant proportion of the coins will have been those struck during the previous major recoinage of 1248-1250, and thus about twenty-five years old.
 Normal wear and tear, however, was only one factor contributing to the situation.
 The operation of Gresham’s Law will have resulted in the poorer specimens of all issues remaining in circulation, while the better ones were hoarded.
 In addition to the prevalence of worn coins, the practice of ‘clipping’ seems to have become a particular problem in the early 1270s, a situation for which Jews, in particular, were made scapegoats and ruthlessly persecuted.
 Having deliberated for some time on the question of how the coins could be improved, and how abuses could be prevented, the Council initiated steps for a new coinage at the beginning of 1279.